aibangjuxin/knowledge/English/goals.md

 - 2025
 - Platform Stability and Reliability Enhancement Goals

 Optimize and enhance platform stability.
 Ensure high availability and reliability of the platform.
 Identify specific optimization opportunities from the infrastructure level.
+Reduce platform downtime to less than 1% per month.
-Understand core configurations and optimize based on existing settings.
+Understand core configurations (e.g., load balancing, autoscaling) and optimize based on existing settings.

 Ensure platform maintains high availability and stability during normal deployment and upgrade processes.